Ethiopia Registers 249 New COVID-19 Cases - UrduPoint

 Ethiopia Registers 249 New COVID-19 Cases

-Ethiopia registered 249 new COVID-19 cases in the past 24 hours, taking the nationwide tally to 271,790 as of Tuesday evening, according to the country's Ministry of Health

-ADDIS ABABA (UrduPoint / Pakistan Point News - 2nd Jun, 2021 ) :Ethiopia registered 249 new COVID-19 cases in the past 24 hours, taking the nationwide tally to 271,790 as of Tuesday evening, according to the country's Ministry of Health.
+ADDIS ABABA, Jun 2 (UrduPoint / Pakistan Point News - 2nd Jun, 2021 ) :Ethiopia registered 249 new COVID-19 cases in the past 24 hours, taking the nationwide tally to 271,790 as of Tuesday evening, according to the country's Ministry of Health.

 The ministry said six new deaths were reported, bringing the death toll to 4,171.